edewata/pki/docs/admin/Session_Timeout.md

 &lt;/web-app&gt;
 </pre>

-The default value is set to 30 minutes.
+By default the value is set to 30 minutes.
 To change the value, edit the web.xml then restart the server.
 Note that this value affects all sessions in all web applications on the server.